Open-Cyber-Range/Deputy/README.md

 2. `yarn build` Build production artifacts

 3. `yarn start` Run the local server.
 If there are conflicts with the default port `3000` then assign your own `PORT` environment variable before the `next start` command in `package.json`

+Additional configuration:

+- Create an `.env.local` file and set the `DOCUMENTATION_URL` environment variable to the URL of the documentation page